k3jph/corona/_posts/2015-07-15-atd-or-engineers-in-space.md

 <center><blockquote class="twitter-tweet" lang="en"><p lang="en" dir="ltr">Signal from New Horizons reads, &quot;+++ATD&quot; <a href="https://twitter.com/hashtag/plutoflyby?src=hash">#plutoflyby</a></p>&mdash; James P. Howard, II (@howardjp) <a href="https://twitter.com/howardjp/status/621120656344748033">July 15, 2015</a></blockquote>
 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script></center>

-In 2001, I worked for a company called Wavix and we were building ground terminals for uplink/downlink communications with a small satellite constellation we operated.[1.
-The only word in this sentence not an exaggeration is "small."]
-It connected to a local PC to provide email services over the spacelink.
+In 2001, I worked for a company called Wavix and we were building ground terminals for uplink/downlink communications with a small satellite constellation we operated.[^small]  It connected to a local PC to provide email services over the spacelink.
 This, it turns out, was the coolest job I ever had.

 The terminal, the Stasia 906, was a StrongARM SBC running Linux.
 There was a GPS receiver and an RF transmitter and receiver, all jammed inside a Pelican case.